RinUnderscore/problemsolving/README.md

 # problemsolving
 This is problemsolving.
 I am uploading my code all on here!

+RINUNDERSCORE's LINKS:
-Challenge 1: Create a Website in Three Minutes https://problemsolving-2.rinunderscore.repl.co/
+Challenge 1: Create a Website in Three Minutes: https://problemsolving-2.rinunderscore.repl.co/